Tanaquil18/matrixcalculations/README.md

 # Matrix Theory

-Trying to use [PreTeXt](https://pretextbook.org/) and [Runestone](https://landing.runestone.academy/) to create an open-source resource for two 1-credit matrix theory courses required for math and computer science majors at Franciscan University of Steubenville.
+Trying to use [PreTeXt](https://pretextbook.org/) and [Runestone](https://landing.runestone.academy/) to create an open-source resource for two 1-credit courses required for math and computer science majors at Franciscan University of Steubenville.
 Little to no theory, lots of calculations; a good basis (pun intended) for taking our Intermediate Linear Algebra course that's more abstract and proof-heavy.